Khaikhai01/alx-low_level_programming/0x00-hello_world/README.md

-a c program that prints a string followed by a new line. a C program that prints the size of various types on the computer it is compiled and run on. a script that generates the assembly code (Intel syntax) of a C code and save it in an output file.
+a c program that prints a string followed by a new line. a C program that prints the size of various types on the computer it is compiled and run on. a script that generates the assembly code (Intel syntax) of a C code and save it in an output file. a script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.